sporto/elm-tutorial/building/planning.md

 # Planning

-We will build an application that tracks an imaginary roll playing game, this game will have __playes__ and __perks__ that can be associated with each player.
+We will build an application that tracks an imaginary roll playing game.

 This application will demonstrate: